 The largest proportion of Applied's consolidated net sales and profitability has been and continues to be derived from sales of manufacturing equipment by the Silicon Systems Group to the global semiconductor industry.
 In addition, a majority of the revenues of Applied Global Services is from sales of service products to semiconductor manufacturers.
-The semiconductor industry is characterized by ongoing changes particular to this industry, including:
+The semiconductor industry is characterized by ongoing changes particular to this industry that impact demand for and/or the profitability of Applied's semiconductor equipment and service products, including:

-- the increasing cost of research and development due to many factors, including: decreasing linewidths on a chip, the use of new materials such as cobalt and yttrium, new and more complex device structures, more applications and process steps, increasing chip design costs, and the increasing cost and complexity of integrated manufacturing processes; - the need to reduce product development time, despite the increasing difficulty of technical challenges; - the growing number of types and varieties of semiconductors and number of applications across multiple substrate sizes; - the increasing cost and complexity for semiconductor manufacturers to move more technically advanced capability and smaller linewidths to volume manufacturing, and the resulting impact on the rates of technology transition and investment in capital equipment; - challenges in generating organic growth given semiconductor manufacturers' levels of capital expenditures and the allocation of capital investment to market segments that Applied does not serve, such as lithography, or segments where Applied's products have lower relative market share; - the importance of increasing market positions in under-penetrated segments, such as etch and inspection; - the growing demand for mobility products, such as tablets and smartphones, and corresponding industry investment in devices that require fewer Applied products to manufacture, such as NAND flash memory, than are needed to make devices used in other applications, such as DRAM for personal computers;
+- the increasing cost of research and development due to many factors, including: decreasing linewidths on a chip, the use of new materials, new and more complex device structures, more applications and process steps, increasing chip design costs, and the increasing cost and complexity of integrated manufacturing processes; - the need to reduce product development time, despite the increasing difficulty of technical challenges; - the growing number of types and varieties of semiconductors and number of applications across multiple substrate sizes; - the increasing cost and complexity for semiconductor manufacturers to move more technically advanced capability and smaller linewidths to volume manufacturing, and the resulting impact on the rates of technology transition and investment in capital equipment; - challenges in generating organic growth given semiconductor manufacturers' levels of capital expenditures and the allocation of capital investment to market segments that Applied does not serve, such as lithography, or segments where Applied's products have lower relative market presence; - the importance of increasing market positions in under-penetrated segments, such as etch and inspection;

-- · the adoption of cloud-based memory storage particularly for mobility products, and the associated inhibiting effect on NAND bit growth rates; - the increasing frequency and complexity of technology transitions and inflections, such as 3-D transistors and advanced interconnects; - shorter cycle times between order placements by customers (particularly foundries) and product shipment, which may lead to inventory write-offs and manufacturing inefficiencies that decrease gross margin; - competitive factors that make it difficult to enhance market share, including challenges in securing development-tool-of-record (DTOR) and production-tool-of-record (PTOR) positions with customers; - shifts in sourcing strategies by computer and electronics companies that impact the equipment requirements of Applied's foundry customers; - the concentration of new wafer starts in Korea, where Applied's service penetration and service-revenue-per-wafer-start have been lower than in other regions; and - the increasing fragmentation of semiconductor markets, leading certain markets to become too small to support the cost of a new fabrication plant, while others require less technologically advanced products.
+- the growing demand for mobility products, such as tablets and smartphones, and corresponding industry investment in devices that require fewer Applied products to manufacture, such as NAND flash memory, than are needed to make devices used in other applications, such as DRAM for personal computers; - the adoption of cloud-based memory storage particularly for mobility products, and the associated inhibiting effect on NAND bit growth rates; - the increasing frequency and complexity of technology transitions and inflections, such as 3-D transistors and advanced interconnects, and Applied's ability to timely and effectively anticipate and adapt to these changes; - shorter cycle times between order placements by customers (particularly foundries) and product shipment, which may lead to inventory write-offs and manufacturing inefficiencies that decrease gross margin; - competitive factors that make it difficult to enhance position, including challenges in securing development-tool-of-record (DTOR) and production-tool-of-record (PTOR) positions with customers; - shifts in sourcing strategies by computer and electronics companies that impact the equipment requirements of Applied's foundry customers; - the concentration of new wafer starts in Korea and Taiwan, where Applied's service penetration and service-revenue-per-wafer-start have been lower than in other regions; and - the increasing fragmentation of semiconductor markets, leading certain markets to become too small to support the cost of a new fabrication plant, while others require less technologically advanced products.